Extended Stockton Coastal Management Program

 Our beaches and coastal areas are part of our Novocastrian lifestyle and identity, which is why it's vital we plan for their future.

-The draft CMP was endorsed by Council at the August Ordinary Council Meeting and has now been submitted to the NSW Environment Minister for certification.
-Once certified, this document will replace the 2020 Stockton CMP.
+The draft CMP was endorsed by Council at the August 2025 Ordinary Council Meeting and certified by the NSW Environment Minister in November 2025.
+This document will replace the 2020 Stockton CMP.

 The draft Extended Stockton CMP identifies coastal management risks like erosion and sea level rise, and the actions required to address these risks in a strategic and integrated way, as well as how and when these actions are to be implemented, their costs, and the proposed cost-sharing arrangements and other viable funding mechanisms for their implementation.